 ABSENCES: absence policies and the conditions under which assigned work and/or tests can be made up, which should include:

-the instructor’s general policy (the general policy cannot require documentation, and this should be made clear to students)
+the instructor’s general policy (the general policy cannot require documentation nor should instructors ask for reasons for absences, and this should be made clear to students)

-absences related to religious accommodations that are in accord with the university discrimination polic (Section GG). (see Office of the Provost approved language)
+absences related to religious accommodations that are in accord with the university discrimination policy (Section GG). (see Office of the Provost approved language)

 What steps students can take if they are unable to attend classes for an extended time due to a crisis, serious illness or injury, or hospitalization?
-(Can just link to language on Dean of Students “Emergency Academic Notification” process here: https://dos.uoregon.edu/dos-faq)
+(For example link to language on Dean of Students “Emergency Academic Notification” process: https://dos.uoregon.edu/dos-faq)

 MATERIALS AND ACTIVITIES: lists of any required readings, assignments, examinations, special materials and extracurricular activities